 The Norwalk school nurses are committed to providing your child with the best care possible in our schools.
 We know the value of having trained staff to deal with whatever medical or health issue your child encounters and will do what we can to meet the needs of your child in the school environment.
 We will communicate and collaborate with you and others in the medical field when permission is granted by you or when necessary (as in case of an emergency).
 We understand the responsibility we have been given and will do what we can to ensure an educational environment that promotes optimal health, wellness, and the safety of all students.

 The number one priority of the Norwalk CSD is to keep our students safe.
-As we learn more about COVID-19 and MIS-C, we will follow the guidance of the Iowa Dept. of Public Health, Warren County Health Services, and the Center for Disease Control to do our best to keep our students and staff safe and healthy.
+As we continue to learn more about COVID-19 and the variant strains, we will follow the guidance of the Iowa Dept. of Public Health, Warren County Health Services, and the Center for Disease Control to do our best to keep our students and staff safe and healthy.

 If a child has a fever or other illness he/she will be sent to the nurse’s office and a parent/guardian will be notified.
 For the purpose of attendance tracking and your child’s safety, we encourage all students to check out of the building through the main office.
 A child must remain out of school 24 hours after a fever of 100 degrees or higher has broken without fever reducing medication, or if applicable, vomiting or diarrhea has stopped.